 Chemistry only

 molecule as a chemist you should think of only one thing- addition reactions!
-This carbon carbon double covalent bond (C=C) in an alkene
+This carbon carbon double covalent bond (C=C) in an alkene molecule is vulnerable to attack by other substances which can simply add across it.

 Other small molecules such as bromine and iodine will also add across the carbon carbon double covalent bond (C=C) to form saturated molecules.
 The diagram below show the products of the addition reaction of bromine to the unsaturated alkene ethene.
+Here a bromine molecule (Br2) can add across the double bond of an ethene molecule to form the colourless molecule 1,2-dibromoethane.

 From the equation in the image above you can see that this hydration reaction is a reversible reaction.
 This means that the products of the reaction will be a mixture of ethanol, steam and unreacted ethene, in fact very little of the ethene and steam react when they first enter the reaction chamber.
 This mixture of substances formed from the hydration reaction then leaves the reaction vessel and enters a condenser, this is outlined below:

 In the condenser the steam and ethanol condense and turn back into liquids while the unreacted ethene is recycled back through the reactor to react with more steam, this way the yield of the reaction can be greatly increased.
 The ethanol and water formed during the reaction mix freely to form a solution which leaves the condenser.
-The ethanol produced by hydration can be separated from this solution by fractional distillation.
+The ethanol produced by direct hydration can be separated from this solution by fractional distillation.

 In fact the addition of bromine across a carbon carbon double covalent bond (C=C) is used as a test for the presence of